MicrosoftDocs/learn/learn-pr/bicep/deploy-resources-different-scopes/includes/4-exercise-deploy-subscription-scoped-resource.md

    When you try to create a resource that matches these conditions, Azure will deny the resource creation.

-   You are creating the policy definition at the scope of the subscription.
+   You're creating the policy definition at the scope of the subscription.
 The policy is available throughout all resource groups in the subscription.

 ## Assign the policy